Myths about nuclear power

 Initially, nuclear power was only developed in the 1940s to build the atomic bomb during the Second World War.
 Uranium, on the other hand, was initially mined exclusively for military purposes during the Cold War.
 East and West wanted to “deter” each other with nuclear weapons.

-It was not until the 1960s that nuclear power began to be used as a source of electricity, but even this could not be separated from the military side: The knowledge, material and technology of nuclear power always contribute to military use.
+It was not until the 1960s that nuclear power began to be used as a source of electricity, but even this could not be separated from the military side of things: the knowledge, material, and technology of nuclear power always contribute to military use.

-What's more, anyone who can enrich uranium - and you always have to in order to use it - can also use the technology to build nuclear bombs.
+What’s more, anyone who can enrich uranium — and you always have to do this for it to be used — can also use the technology to build nuclear bombs.
 In a nuclear power plant, around one percent of the uranium is converted into plutonium.
 This can be used to build a plutonium bomb.
 After 1945, the first nuclear power plants therefore only had the task of supplying plutonium for bombs.
 The peaceful use of nuclear power is therefore the prerequisite for military use!
-And vice versa: anyone who wants to ban nuclear weapons must ultimately also campaign for the phase-out of nuclear energy!

 7 – Nuclear power also helps the countries that produce uranium.